damilolaedwards/Medscriptr/readme.md

 ## Getting Started
 Clone or download the project into your pc workspace

-From the commandline cd into the project directory
+From the commandline, cd into the project directory

 Type the following commands and run in sequence,